 The above code will run as shown in the next screenshot:

-As clearly noticed, the
+As clearly noticed, that

 \ncould successfully insert a new line inside the same string.